-In Section 2.1 we study the minimiser for the case of Dirichlet boundary conditions on the left hand side and free boundary conditions on the right hand side, in Section 2.2 we summarise our findings for the Dirichlet boundary case on both the right hand and left hand side.
+In Section 2.1 we study the minimiser for the case of Dirichlet boundary conditions on the left hand side and free boundary conditions on the right hand side, whereas in Section 2.2 we summarise our findings for the Dirichlet boundary case on both the right hand and left hand side.
 In Section 2.3 we give the proofs for our statements.

 2.1.
 Free boundary conditions on the right hand side.
-We consider Dirichlet boundary conditions on the left hand side and the free boundary condition on the right side only.
+We consider Dirichlet boundary conditions on the left hand side and the free boundary condition on the right hand side (no terminal condition) only.